kudobuilder/kudo.dev/content/README.md

 KUDO is a toolkit that makes it easy to build [Kubernetes Operators](#what-are-operators), in most cases just using YAML.

-It provides a set of pre-built Operators, that you can use out of the box or easily customise.
+It provides a set of pre-built Operators, that you can use out of the box or easily customize.

-Finally, KUDO lets you standardise the way you run Operators.
+Finally, KUDO lets you standardize the way you run Operators.

 ## What are Operators?